manushau/app_Backend/README.md

 5. the project opens in VS Code

-6. you need to generate .venv file, so fllow the below steps:
+6. you need to generate .venv file, so follow the below steps:

 7. in VS Code terminal type: cd backend_server